 * DUE TO THE CURRENT SITUATION WITH THE NOVEL CORONAVIRUS (COVID-19) ALL LPP SCHOOL COORDINATORS AND LPP STAFF WILL BE WORKING FROM HOME.
-SCHOOL COORDINATORS WILL BE REACHING OUT TO STUDENTS AND FAMILIES VERY SOON.
-WE AT LPP WISH ALL LPP FAMILIES THE BEST DURING THIS DIFFICULT TIME.
+SCHOOL COORDINATORS ARE CONTINUING TO REACH OUT TO STUDENTS AND FAMILIES.
+WE AT LPP WISH ALL LPP FAMILIES THE BEST DURING THIS DIFFICULT TIME AND TO BE SAFE.

 The Liberty Partnerships Program (LPP) was established in 1988 under Section 612, Subdivision 6 of the Education Law to address the significant school dropout rate among New York's youth.
 The Liberty Partnerships Program has been included in the New York State Education Department's Statewide Plan for Higher Education as part of its strategy to maximize the successful transition of middle and high school students who are at risk of dropping out of school into graduates, fully prepared for the rigors of higher education and the competitive demands of a fluid workplace in a global economy.
 There are currently 46 LPPs operating in New York state.